wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 The _callee_ can also decide on its own to revert (revert its operations but return the unused gas) or throw (revert its operations and consume all gas given).
 This can be as a result of a specific error in which case the _callee_ can specify an error message, or because it performed an invalid operation (like division by zero).

 **Note that Ethereum has no established convention on error message yet and as such _caller_ have usually no clue of the reason why _callee_ fails**, unless both contracts were build for each other.
-In particular it cannot know whether the error was actually caused by not being given enough gas.
+In particular it cannot know whether the error was actually caused by not being given enough gas or for another reason.

-### The 1/64 Rule
 While I mentioned that it is the _caller_ who specify how much gas is given to _callee_, this is a bit more complex.

 In the current Ethereum version (post "Tangerine Whistle" hard fork that introduced [EIP-150](https://eips.ethereum.org/EIPS/eip-150)), a _caller_ can actually only give to a _callee_, an amount of gas no greater than: